Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) in-semester assessment; (2) end of semester assessments; and (3) professional behaviour and attendance assessment.
+Indicative assessments in this unit are as follows: (1) in-semester examination; (2) end of semester examination; (3) professional behaviour and attendance assessment; and (4) in-semester assessments.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional behaviour and attendance assessment component.